G-dH/advanced-alttab-window-switcher/README.md

 **Keyboard shortcuts for these switchers can be set in *GNOME Settings > Keyboard Shortcuts*.**

 *AATWS - Advanced Alt-Tab Window Switcher* offers effective and highly customizable navigation between windows, workspaces, monitors and also window control.
 With the built-in *type to search* feature you don't even need to see what's in the switcher list to find your window or app instantly.
-App Switcher has also built-in app launcher and can find application even if you dont exacty know its name.
+App Switcher has also built-in app launcher and can find application even if you don't exactly know its name.
 AATWS also offers activation using a mouse by hitting a top or bottom hot edge and can serve as a app launcher and dock.

 ![Window Switcher Popup](screenshots/screenshot.png)